Jack Daniel’s has his own way of doing things. Even on Christmas. At least in Bulgaria.

 Key takeaways:

+Quantity: Baby Boomers consume 15-20 hours per week.
+Gen X and Millennials consume 5-10 hours.
+Time: Late Evening, (08 PM to 11:59 PM) for all generations, so posting at that time is a good idea.
 Device: Laptops are the first choice.
 Then PCs.
 Over 25% of Millennials use mobile as their primary device.
 Make sure that your site is responsive Don't forget to optimize for mobile.
 More than a quarter of Millennials use mobile as their primary device for viewing content.
+Length: 300 words are the desired length for all generations.
+Platform: Facebook is the king.
+Visual: Images are the most shared visual content.
+Genres: Each generation has their own unique preferences.
+Baby Boomers consume world news and politics.
+Millennials are first in technology.
+Gen Xers are first in healthy living and personal finance.

 Closing business presentations with leading marketing directors is always a struggle.
 They are always very busy.
 JCDecaux found the perfect way to tackle that.